veiloq/counter.txt/README.md

-## Our Semi-Automatic Web Analytics Stack
+## Our Semi-Automatic Web³ Analytics Stack

 **TLDR**: Visit the resource¹, whisper *"I'm here"* (very important), open a pull request, bump `counter.txt` by **exactly +1** (in *any* numeral system).